-No HIV infections occurred over two years of follow-up among individuals taking event-driven pre-exposure prophylaxis (PrEP) in a demonstration study conducted in Amsterdam, investigators report in Lancet HIV.
-The study recruited MSM and transgender individuals who were given the option of taking daily or event-based PrEP.
+No HIV infections occurred over two years of follow-up among individuals taking event-driven pre-exposure prophylaxis (PrEP) in a demonstration study conducted in Amsterdam, investigators report in The Lancet HIV.
+The study recruited men who have sex with men (MSM) and transgender individuals who were given the option of taking daily or event-based PrEP.
 Two HIV infections were documented, both involving individuals who opted for daily PrEP, one of the infections happening after they had stopped PrEP.
 The sexual risk behaviour of individuals taking daily and event-based PrEP was also found to differ somewhat, indicating a need for tailored sexual health interventions according to PrEP regimen.

 “For event-driven PrEP use, the existing evidence is robust, although scarce,” note the authors.
 “Our results build on previous evidence underscoring the high effectiveness of event-driven PrEP, even when provided according to user preference.”

 AMPrEP was a demonstration study designed to gather further information on the incidence of HIV, sexually transmitted infections (STIs) and changes in sexual behaviour among individuals taking PrEP in Amsterdam.
 Recruitment took place between August 2015 and May 2016.
 Eligible individuals were adult HIV-negative MSM and transgender persons who reported one or more HIV risk factors in the previous six months: condomless anal sex with a casual partner, diagnosis with an STI, use of post-exposure prophylaxis (PEP), or an HIV-positive partner with a detectable viral load.

 We confirm that daily and event-driven PrEP regimens are effective for the prevention of HIV.